FeatherFramework/feather-inventory/README.md

 Huge inspiration to RDO's inventory system with many QOL improvements.

 ## To-Do
 - Add LOD to load ground items within a view distance
 - Make character initiate loadscreen text configurable.
 - Migrate all language/text to locales
 - Frontend UI
   - Migrate frontend to use state management.
   - Add Inventory specific slot counts
   - Account for inventory specific ignore limits (ignore item caps)

-    - Input for give/drop needs to have a minimum and max

 ### Next version improvements

+- Frontend UI
+    - Migrate frontend to use state management.
     - Shift + Drag will transfer or drop all items (no modal displays in this case.)